The name of the script.

 GM_download

-allows Tampermonkey scripts to download a file from a specified URL and save it to the user's local machine.
+allows userscripts to download a file from a specified URL and save it to the user's local machine.

 The GM_download